Managing People’s Homes with Pride since 1969

 Employee Development and Well-Being

-Continuing Education Credential Programs: Leasing and Property Management employees receive instruction to qualify for advanced credentials including National Apartment Leasing Professional (NALP) and Certified Apartment Manager (CAM).
+Continuing Education Credential Programs: Leasing and Property Management employees receive instruction to qualify for advanced credentials including Certified Apartment Leasing Professional (CALP) and Certified Apartment Manager (CAM).
 Maintenance Services staff are eligible to obtain Certified Apartment Maintenance Technician (CAMT) credentials.
 The Maintenance Services Department also conducts in-house skills-based training at its Center for Maintenance Excellence training facility.

-Health and Well Being: Programs for employees include wellness incentives and reimbursements, time off to volunteer, Employee Assistance Program (EAP), and team building events sponsored by CHR’s Actively Coming Together (ACT) committee.
+Health and Well Being: Programs for employees include wellness incentives and reimbursements, time off to volunteer, Employee Assistance Program (EAP), annual department appreciation day events, and an annual team building and wellness conference.

 Philanthropy and Community Service

-Charity of the Month: Throughout the year, the Company sponsors fundraising and donation drives and encourages employee and resident participation.
-In 2020, these efforts included Toys for Tots ($6,000=600+ toys); Pine Street Inn ($10,870) and Cure Alzheimer's Fund ($2,100).
+Charity of the Month: Throughout the year, CHR sponsors fundraising and donation drives and encourages employee and resident participation.
+In 2024, these efforts included the Pine Street Inn ($6,319), Globe Santa ($2,476), and the Urban League of Eastern MA ($2,010).

 View 2021 Annual Report